Distinguishing Neutron Star vs. Low-Mass Black Hole Binaries with Late Inspiral & Postmerger Gravitational Waves $-$ Sensitivity to Transmuted Black Holes and Non-Annihilating Dark Matter: Discussions Conclusion

 \section{Discussions \emph{\&} Conclusion}

-In this study, we have systematically investigated the potential degeneracy between BNS mergers and LMBH mergers.
-As a first step, we considered systems with identical component masses and spin configurations for both BNS and LMBH binaries, focusing on the $1.35\,M_{\odot}$-$1.35\,M_{\odot}$ case.
-While the LMBH waveform can be obtained directly from standard general relativistic binary black hole models, generating accurate BNS waveforms is considerably more challenging due to the involvement of complex microphysical processes, most notably the dependence on the NS EoS.
-To capture this effect, we extracted BNS waveforms from the publicly available CoRe database, carefully selecting eight different EoSs ranging from the stiffest to the softest cases, and analyzed their impact on the waveform morphology, particularly in the late inspiral and postmerger phases.
+In this study, we have systematically investigated the potential degeneracy between BNS mergers and BLMBH mergers.
+As a first step, we considered systems with identical component masses and spin configurations for both BNS and BLMBH binaries, focusing on the $1.35\,M_{\odot}$-$1.35\,M_{\odot}$ case.
+While the BLMBH waveform can be obtained directly from standard general relativistic BBH computations, generating accurate BNS waveforms is considerably more challenging due to the involvement of complex microphysical processes, most notably the dependence on the NS EoS.
+To capture this effect, we extracted BNS waveforms from the publicly available CoRe database, carefully selecting eight different EoSs ranging from the stiffest to the softest cases, and analyzed their impact on the late inspiral and postmerger phase waveforms.